verrazzano/docs/content/en/docs/reference/API/OAM/LoggingScope.md

   name: logging-scope
   namespace: todo-list
 spec:
-  fluentdImage: ghcr.io/verrazzano/fluentd-kubernetes-daemonset:v1.10.4-20201016214205-7f37ac6
   elasticSearchURL: http://vmi-system-es-ingest.verrazzano-system.svc.cluster.local:9200
   secretName: verrazzano
   workloadRefs: []
 ```

-Here is a sample ApplicationConfiguration that specifies a LoggingScope  (to deploy this application, see the instructions [here](https://github.com/verrazzano/examples/blob/master/todo-list/README.md)).
+Here is a sample ApplicationConfiguration that specifies a LoggingScope.
+To deploy this application, see the instructions [here](https://github.com/verrazzano/examples/blob/master/todo-list/README.md).

-Note that if an ApplicationConfiguration does not specify a LoggingScope then a default LoggingScope will be generated.
+Note that if an ApplicationConfiguration does not specify a LoggingScope, then a default LoggingScope will be generated.
 ```
 apiVersion: core.oam.dev/v1alpha2
 kind: ApplicationConfiguration